 Abbeville is a somewhat small city located in the state of South Carolina.
 With a population of 5,014 people and two constituent neighborhoods, Abbeville is the 74th largest community in South Carolina.

-Abbeville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Abbeville is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Abbeville who work in office and administrative support (15.09%), sales jobs (10.64%), and food service (9.15%).
+Because occupations involving physical labor dominate the local economy, Abbeville is generally considered to be a blue-collar town.
+46.67% of the Abbeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Abbeville is a city of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Abbeville who work in sales jobs (9.94%), office and administrative support (8.14%), and food service (5.87%).

-The per capita income in Abbeville in 2010 was $14,937, which is low income relative to South Carolina and the nation.
-This equates to an annual income of $59,748 for a family of four.
-Abbeville also has one of the higher rates of people living in poverty in the nation, with 41.56% of its population below the federal poverty line.
+The per capita income in Abbeville in 2018 was $18,674, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $74,696 for a family of four.
+Abbeville also has one of the higher rates of people living in poverty in the nation, with 31.76% of its population below the federal poverty line.

 Abbeville is an extremely ethnically-diverse city.
 The people who call Abbeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Abbeville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Abbeville include Scots-Irish, German, Scottish, and English.
+Important ancestries of people in Abbeville include English, Scots-Irish, Irish, African, and German.

 The most common language spoken in Abbeville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Spanish.